• ๐Ÿ‡บ๐Ÿ‡ธ EN

 The reschedule modal lets you change the date, time, and venue.
 If a game has already been created for the match, the game's schedule is automatically updated to stay in sync.
 Matches with live or finalized games cannot be rescheduled.

-14. GLOBAL RANKINGS
+14. RANKINGS

-Global Rankings show how teams compare across tournaments using an Elo-based rating system.
+Rankings show how teams compare across tournaments using an Elo-based rating system.
 Unlike Standings (which show Win-Loss-Tie records within a single tournament), Rankings track each team's overall competitive strength over time.

-Global Rankings page with Elo-based team ratings
+Rankings page with Elo-based team ratings

 Viewing Rankings